Rich in Black history but long underfunded, these HBCU campuses will finally be preserved

 “It’s an example of self reliance, of really building your school yourself at a time when there wasn’t a lot of outside assistance offered to these schools,” Tolbert says.
 “And these buildings still stand.
 So they show the craftsmanship, they show the ingenuity, they show the design, and they are inspiring to current students as well as many others.”

 Two other HBCUs receiving grants are Philander Smith College in Little Rock, Arkansas, and Lane College in Jackson, Tennessee.
-DLR Group, an architecture, planning, and design firm, provided the schools with pro bono assistance to apply for the grants, and will be leading the preservation planning of individual buildings.
+DLR Group, an architecture, planning, and design firm, provided the schools with pro bono assistance to apply for the grants.

 Stu Rothenberger leads DLR Group’s global higher education practice and has been working on university projects for three decades.
 He says HBCUs have been overlooked for too long: “They just haven’t gotten the financial attention.
 For a lot of other institutions that certainly have rich traditions and important histories, that’s been out in the forefront and talked about for a long time, while a lot of the HBCUs have been ignored.”

-Both Philander Smith College and Lane College were awarded $60,000 grants, which DLR Group and the colleges will use to create stewardship plans for the repair and restoration of individual historic buildings to ensure their continued use.
+Both Philander Smith College and Lane College were awarded $60,000 grants, which the colleges will use to create stewardship plans for the repair and restoration of individual historic buildings to ensure their continued use.
 At Philander Smith, the work will focus on the Sherman E. Tate Student Recreation Center, which was constructed by the Works Progress Administration in 1936 but has suffered from deferred maintenance for many years.
 At Lane, a stewardship plan will be crafted for the J.K.
 Daniels Conference Center, a 1923 building that the college envisions becoming a visitor center and main gateway to its campus.
 The projects are as much about preserving the past as thinking about the future.

 “As we were looking at the grant it became pretty apparent that through this grant and this preservation study, it makes it possible to think about how the campuses can be historic preservation stewards, but also to look at the next hundred years in terms of how the colleges want to see themselves,” says Yogesh Saoji, a senior associate at DLR Group.